 • Not turning on any lights if you wake during the night makes it easier to fall back asleep.

-While the occasional sleepless night is unavoidable, a little gut TLC and some healthy sleep habits should put you on the path to restfulness.
-And the fact that you’re protecting your microbial health in the process will help you rest even easier!
+While the occasional sleepless night is unavoidable, a little gut TLC and some healthy sleep habits should help you keep your nightly dates with the Sandman.
+And the fact that you’re supporting your microbial health in the process will help you rest even easier!

 1. Benedict, C., Vogel, H., Jonas, W., Woting, A., Blaut, M., Schürmann, A., & Cedernaes, J. (2016).
 Gut microbiota and glucometabolic alterations in response to recurrent partial sleep deprivation in normal-weight young individuals.
 Molecular Metabolism, 5(12), 1175-1186. doi:10.1016/j.molmet.2016.10.003